COMMITTEE ON THE RIGHTS OF THE CHILD

 Please note that only the organisations that submit written information in accordance with the above-mentioned deadlines and procedures can be invited to participate in the pre-sessional working groups.
 The pre-sessional working group is a meeting closed to the public, and observers are not allowed.

-To ensure that the members of the Committee can engage in a constructive discussion with all participants of the pre-sessional working group, the Committee requests its partners to limit their introductory remarks to a maximum of 7 minutes for national NGO coalitions, 7 minutes for NHRIs and 3 minutes for others.
+To ensure that the members of the Committee can engage in a constructive discussion with all participants of the pre-sessional working group, the Committee requests its partners to limit their introductory remarks to a maximum of 7 minutes for national NGO coalitions, 3 minutes for national NGOs (addressing one thematic issue), 3 minutes for international NGOs, 7 minutes for NHRIs and 7 minutes for UNICEF, depending on the number of participants.
 Introductory remarks should present the highlights of the written submission and information additionally available since the submission of the report.

 Contacts and support